 May contain errors — check source documents for definitive information.

-This bill would require the Secretary of State's consent before the Sentencing Council can publish any sentencing guidelines.
-It also gives the Secretary of State the power to amend those guidelines before they are issued.
-In effect, it increases government involvement in setting sentencing guidelines and could limit the Council’s independence in the process.
+This bill would require the Secretary of State’s consent before the Sentencing Council can publish sentencing guidelines.
+It would also give the Secretary of State power to amend draft guidelines prepared by the Council before they are issued.
+In short, it increases government oversight of how sentencing guidelines are created and released.

 Generated 21 February 2026